wumm-project/Seminar-W21/Lecture/README.md

   Wissenschaften.
 LIT-Verlag, Münster.
 ISBN 9783825849457.

 __Learning Objectives__:
-* Open systems.
-Throughput and structure.
-The Bénard cell example.
+* On the notion of sustainability.
-* Eigentimes and eigenspaces of systems.
+* The real sustainability challenges.
 * Dissipative structures and steady states.
 * Coevolution at micro and macro levels.
 "Enslavement effect"
 * Evolution of systems, boundary crossings and recontextualisations.
 * Systemic transformation processes

-## November 18: The Digital Universe.
+## November 04: The Digital Universe.
 The Digital Transformation as Techno-Cultural Progress

 __Literature__:
 * Michael Schetsche: Die digitale Wissensrevolution – Netzwerkmedien,